emissary-ingress/emissary/reference/remove_response_headers.md

 # Remove response headers

-Ambassador can remove a list of HTTP headers that would be sent to the client in the response (eg. default `x-envoy-upstream-service-time`)
+Ambassador Edge Stack can remove a list of HTTP headers that would be sent to the client in the response (eg. default `x-envoy-upstream-service-time`)

 ## The `remove_response_headers` annotation